Exercise Myths vs Reality

 • Walk your neighbourhood early morning or after dark when it's quieter

-• Find a nature trail or park path — green spaces reduce anxiety more than urban walking
+• Find a nature trail or park path — green spaces reduce anxiety more than urban walking.
+If worries about AI surveillance are part of your stress, time outdoors away from screens offers a genuine mental reset

 • Ride a bike on a quiet path — the movement plus fresh air is a powerful combination